 By Dean Dorazio

 A Content Management System (or CMS) makes managing a website a breeze.
 But like anything online, they change rapidly.
 Business needs also can change, and if your CMS doesn't keep up, it can make a once helpful platform, a nuisance.
-When is it clear your CMS is no longer working for you, how do you know whether to update or change it entirely?
+When is it clear your CMS is no longer working for you, how do you know whether to update or change, it entirely?

 The Case for Updating

 An update can be a less daunting task than a full CMS change.
-A familiar interface, not needing to migrate content, and a more straightforward process all can make updating your CMS feel like the right choice.
+A familiar interface, not needing to migrate content, and a more straightforward process all can make updating your CMS feels like the right choice.
 However, depending on what you need out of your CMS, an upgrade may not solve your problems.
 These are some hints it may be time to upgrade:

 1. There are new features you would use